exintricityhs/HSTrackerPro/README.md

 ![Tracker2](http://i.imgur.com/r2rqqMT.png "Highlight cards")

 # SETUP
-1. Logging needs to be enabled in Hearthstone in order for deck tracking to work.
+- Logging needs to be enabled in Hearthstone in order for deck tracking to work.

-Copy the included file config/log.config to the following directory:
+- Copy the included file config/log.config to the following directory:

-~/Library/Preferences/Blizzard/Hearthstone/log.config
+- ~/Library/Preferences/Blizzard/Hearthstone/log.config

-Note: ~ refers to your /Users/<username> folder
+- Note: ~refers to your /Users/<username> folder.
+By default, this folder is hidden.
+You can enable visibility of the folder following these instructions: [Enable Visibility](http://www.macworld.com/article/2057221/how-to-view-the-library-folder-in-mavericks.html "Enable Visibility")

 # CREATE DECKS
-1. Decks can be created from the website http://hearthstats.net or by hand.
+- Decks can be created from the website http://hearthstats.net or by hand.

 - It is recommended that you create the decks at hearthstats.net to avoid typos.
 - heartstats.net provides an Export button, where you can copy/paste your deck into